chophilip21/doctor_chatbot/README.md

 ## Chatbot setup
 - The chatbot uses Python Flask as the general framework, PostgreSQL and SQLAlchemy as a database, and Heroku as the server.
+The password will be protected with Passlib hashing.